 Minutes are often the unsung heroes of board meetings, but they are a vital record of an organization’s past—and a guide for its future.
 They are also helpful in preventing liability and other serious issues.
 Find out why.

 Imagine this scenario: Your board of directors is having its first meeting of the term.
 The first item on the agenda is to approve a service contract that was initially discussed six months ago.
 There’s just one problem.
-Since all of the directors are newly elected, none of them participated in the original discussion.
+Since some of the directors are newly elected, they didn’t participate in the original discussion.
 They can’t reach consensus because they’re missing some key historical details, and the meeting is dragging on.

 Then, the board secretary proposes a simple solution: Check the previous minutes.
 Good idea.
-Minutes are an essential part of board meetings because they are an objective historical record of decisions, actions, and spending.
-They also act as a roadmap for the board, because reviewing the documents can give excellent detail as to the health of the organization.
+Minutes are an essential part of board meetings because they are an objective official record of actions the board took at a meeting.

 Here is a quick primer on what they are, why they are essential, and how to take them and use them effectively.

 Minutes are the official written record of an association’s decisions and actions based on the meetings of its board of directors and committees.
 By law, most for-profit and nonprofit entities in the U.S. must maintain meeting minutes as part of their corporate records.
 Over time, minutes become part of the written history of an association, documenting its past and acting as a guide for the future.